calpoly-cis/calpoly-cis.github.io/about.md

 Hello!
-We are a group of students interested in forming student chapters of the Institute of Electrical and Electronics Engineers (IEEE) Computational Intelligence Society (CIS), Control Systems Society (CSS), and Communications Society (ComSoc).
-Our goal is to spread accessible knowledge for some more specialized topics in electrical engineering and to support research project development.
+We are a group of students with some shared academic interests.
+Our goal is to spread accessible knowledge for specialized topics in electrical engineering and to support research project development.
+We will host weekly discussions, have ongoing research projects, and attend conferences.
 Anyone is welcome to join and attend meetings.